Colors

 Target Potential Users

-During the beginning of research, extensive time was spent on discovering users more likely to be engaged in using our proposed technology.
 In identifying target users, we broke the users into three sections including individuals who aren’t interested in film, film novices, and film buffs.
 We also parsed through film critic reviews and community based discussion forums on film.
 These websites contained a spectrum of information regarding user preferences and experience that aided us in developing usability requirements.

 User Interviews